petterreinholdtsen/meshfx-node/README.md

 meshfx-node
 ===========

 Mesh node setup using batman-adv.
+This is used by the project Dugnadsnett for alle i Oslo, http://www.dugnadsnett.no/ .

 https://github.com/petterreinholdtsen/meshfx-node